An Older Adult Skips Bathing? Maybe there’s a Reason

 2. Does the person feel a loss of control?
 As people age, they often feel as if they’re losing control over their lives so they’ll try to control what they can.
 Their personal hygiene is one of those things.
 This may seem self-defeating, but rebellion is rarely rational.
 Try talking with the person in a way that underscores all the things in their control.
 Encouragement rather than judgment can go a long way.

 3. Boredom can be a problem.
 Without enough to do, why bother?
 That’s often not just an older adult’s mindset; it can be universal.
-Suggest doing something fun together such as a drive in the country to visit old haunts or now with COVID-19 better controlled, even go out to lunch or shopping.
+Suggest doing something fun together such as a drive in the country to visit old haunts or even go out to lunch or shopping.
 Anything that has a new focus could have the person instinctively taking a shower or bath in order to get ready.
 Think of it this way.
 If energy is low, the person may think why take a shower when I won’t see anyone today?
 So, if you are in a position to change that, try to do so.

 4. Older people may not have the sense of smell that they had when younger - or that you might have - so they may not feel the need to bathe regularly.
 Again, your approach could be to invite them to go out for a walk or to pick up ice cream.
 That might be enough to get them to freshen up out of habit.